slmksav/RPi-pico-projects/micropython_learning/project_info.md

 # RPi-pico-projects
-Projects for the Pico-series microcontrollers using MicroPython and C/C++ SDK
+Projects for the Pico-series microcontrollers using MicroPython.
+Meant to be more than just tutorial copies, trying to apply my own sensors and functionalities, et cetera.

 # Reaction Game